All submissions will be judged according to 3 categories:

 All categories are of equal importance to judge the submissions.

 The technical feasibility is judged by a team of technical experts that assess the technical readiness, often referred to as TRL (Technical Readiness Level).

 In Category 1, Recycling Technology, We’re looking for inventive and original ideas that improve the mechanical or chemical recycling process and support the production of low carbon footprint materials

 (thermoplastic polymers) that have a high recyclable content.
 The team will look into the following questions:

 - Does your technology improve the efficiency of mechanical recycling (collecting, identification, sorting, cleaning, grinding, regranulation, etc.) or is it a novel chemical recycling methodology?

 - Can your recycling technology or service demonstrate a positive impact on the recycling process for waste or scrap thermoplastic polymers and end of- life products, for example increased speed, improved quality or reduced cost?

-- Are you able to test materials provided by Mitsubishi Chemical Advanced Materials?
+- Are you able to test materials provided by MCG Advanced Materials?

 In Category 2, Products and Parts, we are looking for innovative students, product designers, start-ups, scaleups and established businesses who want to work within the Circular Economy and want to design, develop or manufacture products or parts with low carbon footprint engineering plastics.
 Some key questions: